 A people group is unreached if it has no indigenous community of believing Christians with adequate numbers and resources to engage its people with the Gospel.
 Unreached people groups have less than 2% evangelical Christians and less than 5% professing Christians.

-A church planting movement is the rapid multiplication of churches planting churches—and disciples making disciples—within a given people group or population.
+A church planting movement is the multiplication of churches planting churches—and disciples making disciples—within a given people group or population.

 A group becomes a church when they meet the following requirements: